What is Build Failure Rate?

 Build Failure Rate helps track and manage a significant source of risk both in day-to-day development and responding to incidents due to delays.
 Observing all your workflows over a period of time, it calculates the percentage that ended in failure.

 It is similar to Change Failure Rate which focuses on deployment failures and is one of the four DORA metrics popularised in Forsgren, Humble and Kim’s popular book, Accelerate: The Science of Lean Software and Devops: Building and Scaling High Performing Technology Organizations.

 As one of the metrics in our Top 5 DevOps metrics guide, Build Failure Rate is a key DevOps KPI.
-Alongside Build Failure Rate, Mean Build Time, Mean Failed Build Time and Mean Time to Recover from Build Failures are also good measures of how much time is being wasted on failed builds, as well as how effectively DevOps teams can recover from failed builds when they occur.
+Alongside this metric, Mean Build Time, Mean Failed Build Time and Mean Time to Recover from Build Failures are also good measures of how much time is being wasted on failed builds, as well as how effectively DevOps teams can recover from failed builds when they occur.

 This metric is also often viewed alongside the DORA metrics: Deployment Frequency (the frequency at which new releases deploy to production), Lead Time For Changes (the time between commit to production), Mean Time to Restore and Change Failure Rate.